troptropcontent/troptropcontent/README.md

 ### Hello 😄

-After a master degre in accounting and 3 years of professional experience in the field I decided to start a new carreer in full stack development.
+After a master degree in accounting and 3 years of professional experience in the field I decided to start a new carreer in full stack development.
 I attended the Full Stack development BootCamp of [Le Wagon](https://github.com/lewagon) in last January and I've been coding all day everyday since then.

 ## 🔭 I’m currently working on Ptite?